-A Killer of Men: The Story of a Killer Sloth Bear, from the Archives
+A Killer of Men: The Story of a Deadly Sloth Bear, From the Archives

 India has long been known for killer tigers and leopards, but killer bears?

 India holds both a special and tragic place in hunting history.
 Some of Outdoor Life‘s most influential and legendary tales of hunting come from the jungles of India—including those of Jim Corbett and even Fred Bear.
 Hunting has been banned in India since the early 1970s, and poor conservation practices, deforestation, and poaching haven’t helped the country’s wildlife.
 Still, classic hunting tales from India can both inspire and educate us—hopefully helping us take better care of the resources we have into the future.

 When it comes to hunting man-killers in India, most people think of jungle cats: tigers and leopards.
 Sloth bears aren’t usually at the top of the list.
 However, while on a tiger hunt in Madhya Pradesh, a large landlocked state in central India, Frank C. Hibben was asked to hunt a sloth bear that had killed and maimed several villagers.
 This story, “A Killer of Men,” was originally published in the March 1957 issue of Outdoor Life.

 Sloth bears are about the size of the American black bear, but with shaggier coats and very long claws on their front paws.
 Attacks aren’t common, but they do happen.
 In fact, a CBS article published in June 2022 details a fatal attack by a sloth bear in the same region where this story took place.